munificent/craftinginterpreters/book/introduction.md

 ### One more reason

-This last reason is hard for me to admit, because it's close to my heart.
-Ever since I learned to program as a kid, I felt there as something magical about languages.
+This last reason is hard for me to admit, because it's so close to my heart.
+Ever since I learned to program as a kid, I felt there was something magical about languages.
 When I first tapped out BASIC programs one key at a time I couldn't conceive how BASIC *itself* was made.

 Later, the mixture of awe and terror my college friends used to refer to their compilers class was enough to convince me language hackers were a different